1.4 Scientific Investigations

 Figure 1.4.2 Health professionals use many tools in order to make observations.

 Testing an idea typically begins with observations.
-An is anything that is detected through human senses or with instruments or measuring devices that enhance human senses.
+An observation is anything that is detected through human senses or with instruments or measuring devices that enhance human senses.
 We usually think of observations as things we see with our eyes, but we can also make observations with our sense of touch, smell, taste, or hearing.
 In addition, we can extend and improve our own senses with instruments such as thermometers and microscopes.
 Other instruments can be used to sense things that human senses cannot detect at all, such as ultraviolet light or radio waves.

 A black and white photo of Alexander Fleming examining bacterial growth on a petri dish.